BBC Local Radio: Transmission

-All of the BBC Local Radio stations broadcast on FM, Digital radio, Freeview and BBC Sounds in their respective areas across England, but BBC Radio London is also available on Freesat and Virgin Media.
+All of the BBC Local Radio stations broadcast on FM, digital radio, Freeview and BBC Sounds in their respective areas across England, but BBC Radio London is also available on Sky UK, Freesat and Virgin Media.

-Also, until the start of the 1990s, all BBC stations used to broadcast on MW.
-Initially, new stations were only launched on FM but in 1992 and 1993, six MW transmitters - BBC Radio Cleveland, BBC Radio Northampton, BBC Radio Oxford, BBC GLR, BBC GMR and one of BBC Radio Nottingham and BBC WM's transmitters - were switched off.
-Three are subsequently used by new commercial stations.
-In 1996, the MW frequencies of Radio Leicester and BBC WM were handed over to the BBC Asian Network.
+Also, until the start of the 1990s, all BBC stations used to broadcast on medium wave although initially, the BBC's local stations were broadcast only on VHF.
+The start of the 1990s saw new stations, once again, launching only on FM and in 1992 and 1993, six MW transmitters - BBC Radio Cleveland, BBC Radio Northampton, BBC Radio Oxford, BBC GLR, BBC GMR and one of BBC Radio Nottingham and BBC Radio WM's transmitters - were switched off although three, including BBC GLR's MW frequency, were re-allocated for use by commercial radio.
+In 1996, the MW frequencies of BBC Radio Leicester and BBC WM were handed over to the BBC Asian Network.